genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 Let’s talk a bit about various settings:

-1. "Number of mismatches" option lets you set the maximum number of allowed mismatches per read.
+1. **Number of mismatches** option lets you set the maximum number of allowed mismatches per read.
 Changing this number you can affect application runtime and percentage of mapped reads.
 There is an increase in the percentage of mapped reads and in the application runtime when increasing this value.
-For example, by default the read could be mapped to the genome with no more than 5 mismatches.
+For example, by default the read could be mapped to the genome with no more than 5 mismatches. (default: 5)
-2. By default, the application only reports unique hits for one mappable read.
-   But if your reads are mapped to multiple positions in the genome, than you can change "Rule for multiple mappings" to report one random "best" mapping.
-This stops duplicated genome regions from being omitted altogether.
+2. **Rule for multiple mappings** option.
+The application can "only reports unique hits" for one mappable read or if your reads are mapped to multiple positions in the genome, "report 1 random "best" mapping".
+In the last case, it stops duplicated genome regions from being omitted altogether. (default:
+   Report 1 random "best" mapping)
-3. Depending on the "BS data generation protocol" that was used to construct the bisulfite converted library, BS reads need to  be analysed in different ways.
+3. **BS data generation protocol** option enables you to specify what library preparation method was used to construct the bisulfite converted library.
+   (default: Lister)

    If  the "Lister" protocol was used, your reads will be mapped to two forward strands.
 You can read more about this protocol in `Lister et al`_.
-   If you Choose the "Cokus" protocol the application will align your reads to all four strands.
+   If you choose the "Cokus" protocol the application will align your reads to all four strands.
 You can find more details about this protocol in the original study by `Cokus et al`_.